eclipse/jifa/README.md

 ### Build

 - Prerequisites
-  - jdk 11, and make sure $JAVA_HOME is set properly
+  - JDK 11 or 17, and make sure $JAVA_HOME is set properly
   - npm

 - Build All